lunasec-io/lunasec/docs/blog/2021-11-01-why-testing-is-important.md

   ~
 -->

-This section is meant to give you context about why we spent so much time on our testing setup (and why we assume we're idiots).
+This post is meant to give you context about why we worked so hard on our testing setup (and why we assume we're idiots).

 ### The 100x Engineer
 Modern software requirements are brutal.
 Not only does software need to support a long list of features, but it also